starnight/STM32F4/FreeRTOS-MicroHTTPServer/Readme.md

-This is a FreeRTOS USART TX-RX interrupts example for STM32F407, especially for STM32F4-Discovery.
+This is the Micro HTTP Server on FreeRTOS example for STM32F407, especially for STM32F4-Discovery.
-It is [GPIO example](https://github.com/starnight/STM32F4/tree/master/GPIO) extended with FreeRTOS library.

 ### Tools and software requirements ###